How Can You Demonstrate Social Media Brand Safety

 A single inappropriate post from one location can damage your entire brand reputation.
 Without monitoring systems, problems surface only after they go viral.
 Reactive damage control costs far more than proactive prevention.
 The reputational risk grows with each unmonitored account.

-Competitors with documented brand safety gain advantages in regulated industries.
-Clients and partners increasingly require vendor compliance verification.
+Manual compliance efforts consume marketing resources that produce no business value.
+Staff hours spent on spreadsheet tracking are hours not spent on growth.
+Meanwhile, competitors with documented brand safety gain advantages in regulated industries.
+Clients and partners increasingly require vendor compliance verification before signing contracts.
 Organizations that cannot demonstrate brand safety lose opportunities to those who can.
-This disadvantage widens as compliance expectations increase.

 Building Provable Brand Safety Systems